Margaret of Argyll

 A divorce case filled with salacious details about the sexual exploits of Britain's upper crust appalled ordinary folk in the 1960s.
-At the centre of story was a beautiful woman from a wealthy family who made very bad choices in her men.
+At the centre of the story was a beautiful woman from a wealthy family who had very bad taste in men.

 Some Early Messes for Margaret Whigham

 Margaret Whigham was born in 1912, the child of a Scottish millionaire and his wife.
 She spent most of her early life in New York City, where she was educated at a private school.
 It appears she was starved for affection from her parents, which led to her being vulnerable to anyone who showed any attachment to her.

 One of her earliest admirers was an 18-year-old youth called David Niven who went on to a star-studded movie career.
 While on holiday on England's Isle of Wight, 15-year-old Margaret became pregnant and the father was young Niven.
 An uproar followed.

 Margaret was whisked off to a private clinic where the pregnancy was secretly terminated.
 The law was broken first by having underage sex and second by having an illegal abortion.
 But, when you are very wealthy, as George Whigham was, such irritants can be made to go away.

 In 1930, Margaret had her debutante year; an arcane process in which young women of marriageable age from upper-class families make their entry into polite society and are presented to the Royal Family at Buckingham Palace.

 Margaret was accorded the title of Debutante of the Year, so, obviously, nobody knew about the tumble from grace with the Niven cad.
 The debutante system was also a bit of a cattle market in which the girls are paraded before eligible suitors from the proper background.